 ❯ Shuttle services:

-There are lots of private shuttle services available at YYZ Airport that will take you to central Toronto, as well as to other destinations such as Ontario and Detroit.
+There are lots of private shuttle services available at YYZ Airport (such as Brampton Transit and MiWay) that will take you to central Toronto, as well as to other destinations such as Ontario and Detroit.

 A trip to downtown Toronto by way of private shuttle costs around C$60.